Robertson County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

 This is the single most important piece of information you need right now.
-After a DUI arrest in Robertson, you have only 15 days from the date of your arrest to request an ALR hearing.
+After a DUI arrest in Robertson County, you have only 15 days from the date of your arrest to request an ALR hearing.
 This hearing is your opportunity to challenge the potential suspension of your driver's license.
 Missing this deadline will result in an automatic suspension.

 Where to Request: The Texas Department of Public Safety (DPS) handles ALR hearings.